Layne worked as a wildlife rehabilitator and medical intern for several years before becoming a licensed veterinary technician (LVT).

 Hawksbill Turtles are known for their distinguishable tortoiseshell pattern.
 They are critical to healthy reefs and ecosystems.
 Feeding on jellyfish and anemones, they often mistakingly ingest plastics and other waste and are susceptible to death by impaction.
 Hawksbill are said to have lost 90% of its populations.

-How Many Leopards Remains?
+How Many Leopards Remain?

 - Amur Leopard (Panthera pardus orientalis) critically endangered

-Roughly 84 Amur leopards remain in the Russia Far East.
+Roughly 84 Amur leopards remain in the Russian Far East.
 This species may run up to 35 mph and jump as far as 19 feet horizontally.
-Their lifespan is 10-15 years and they are mostly solitary.
+Their lifespan is 10–15 years and they are mostly solitary.
 This species is also known as the Far East, Manchurian, and Korean leopard.

 How Many Red Pandas Are Alive?